grzesiek-galezowski/tdd-ebook/manuscript/060_Statement_First_Programming.md

   //...
 ```

 What it does is to set up an object used by every Statement.
 So, each Statement uses a `config` object initialized with the same `xmlConfiguration` string value.
-The string is already pretty large and messy, since it contains all what is required by the existing Statements.
+The string is already pretty large and messy, since it contains all that is required by the existing Statements.
 You need to write tests for a little corner case that does not need all this crap inside this string.
 So, you decide to start afresh and create a separate object of the `XmlConfiguration` class with your own, minimal string.
 Your Statement begins like this:

 ```csharp
 string customFixture = CreateMyOwnFixtureForThisTestOnly();